FIND THE BEST THINGS TO DO IN PORT MACQUARIE

 Pop into the Port Macquarie Historical Museum

-The Port Macquarie Museum has a number of exhibitions that will help you learn more about the area including Port Macquarie’s Beginnings and Timber, a story on the areas timber industry.
+The Port Macquarie Museum has several exhibits that will help you learn more about the area, including Port Macquarie’s Beginnings and Timber, a story on the area’s timber industry.
 Kids will enjoy ‘I Spy’ family trail.

 When: Monday – Saturday 10am-4pm

 Roto House was built by John Flynn in 1890 and home to the family until 1979.
 Today it is maintained by the NSW National Parks service and can be visited for the cost of a gold coin.